 - This is why the main Peanuts characters have different patterns on their clothing.
 Charlie Brown has the distinctive zigzag, Linus wears stripes, Sally has polka dots.
 When Charles Schulz realized that Rerun looked too much like Linus, he gave Rerun a flatter hairstyle and ever-present overalls.

 - Gears of War designed The Hero Marcus as having the default armor style for the game, with everything else being derived from his design.
 For Dominic they gave him a shoulder light as well as a knife on his chest to give him a different silhouette.
 Cole has bare arms and Baird has blonde hair with blue armor.
+The Carmine brothers are always based on a new "generic COG soldier" design that is used for all the extra characters, which incidentally also makes them stand out as a generic soldier who is nonetheless a member of the main team.

 - Valve deliberately invoked this when designing the characters in Team Fortress 2.
 Every class has a very distinct shape◊ which helps a lot to identify what's coming after you.
 This also used to make it easy to spot snipers by looking for the hat, until just about everyone gained customized hats that can throw this off.